SoRadGaming/SquidGame/README.md

 SquidGame plugin for Minecraft

 **Bugs**:
-- Null World on Plugin Load
+- IllegalArgumentException on Plugin Load (Linked to DataFile)
-- BlazeRod works as wand

 **Commands**:
 - /sq